Amchestnut/Interstellar_Travel/README.md

 - Learn how backend data flows and interacts with a frontend UI.

-## Example File: database_script.sql
+## Example SQL File:
+Example files: **SpaceExploration.sql** and **SpaceExploration_2_populate_data.sql**
-This file contains the SQL script to generate and populate the necessary tables and data for the application.
+This files are located in the Database package, they contains the SQL scripts to generate and populate the necessary tables and data for the application.
-Replace database_script.sql with the following commands for your needs:
+Replace the scripts with the following commands for your needs:

 ```
 CREATE DATABASE IF NOT EXISTS spaceexploration;